kamu-data/kamu-cli/README.md

 <details>
 <summary><b>Open Data</b></summary>

-To share data **outside of your organization** today you have limited options:
+To share data **outside your organization** today you have limited options:

 - You can publish it on some open data portal, but lose ownership and control of your data
 - You can deploy and operate some open-source data portal (like CKAN or Dataverse), but you probably have neither time nor money to do so